This feature is available with some paid plans

 We offer a complimentary domain with some paid plans.
 Visit our pricing page to see if your plan includes one.
-If your plan doesn't come, it's a fairly simple process to buy your own custom domain from a domain registrar:
+If your plan doesn't include one, it's a fairly simple process to buy your own custom domain from a domain registrar:

 Add your custom domain to Bitly

 After you've bought a domain, use your domain registrar's settings to point it to Bitly and then add it to your Bitly account.
-If that sounds technical, don't worry — we show you how in these articles:
+If that sounds technical, don't worry — these articles show you how to do it: